FirebaseExtended/angularfire/docs/quickstart.md

 ```

 ## 7. Next Steps
-Want a more hands-on guide?
-Our Five Minute Tutorial covers this same material.
-[Try it out!](https://www.firebase.com/tutorial/#tutorial/angular/0)

 This was just a quick run through of the basics of AngularFire.
 For a more in-depth explanation of how to use the library as well as a handful of live code examples, [continue reading the AngularFire Guide](guide/).

 To deploy your Angular applications free, fast, and without fuss, do it Firebase style!
-Check out [Firebase Hosting](https://www.firebase.com/docs/hosting) for more information.
+Check out [Firebase Hosting](https://firebase.google.com/docs/hosting/) for more information.